Lady Chelmsford: Design and construction

 Lady Chelmsford was built by 1914 by shipbuilder Rock Davis at Blackwall in Brisbane Water.
 Launched on 14 April 1910, the new ferry was towed to Sydney where Morrison and Sinclair of White Bay, Balmain, fitted her boiler and a compound engine, and built her superstructure.

 Sisters Lady Denman and Lady Scott were built by J Dent of Huskisson, and Lady Edeline by G A Washington of Annandale.
 With construction of a Sydney Harbour Bridge seeming likely, she and her four sisters were designed for a maximum of fifteen years of life.
 Instead, the five would serve on the harbour for at least 60 years, with Lady Scott operating as a ferry until 1969 then as a cruise boat being broken up in 2014.
 Because they were intended to have a limited life-span, they were lightly built and almost austere in their fittings, such as roofs of galvanised iron.
 The five were relatively small and had a veed shape and shallow draft to navigate the muddy and silted upper reaches of their upstream runs.
 At 98 t, Lady Chelmsford was the largest of the five by a small margin, with the other four between 95 and 96 ton.
 As built, she had a much smaller smoke stack than her four sisters.

 In common with most Sydney Harbour ferries at the time, Lady Chelmsford and her four sisters were wooden double-ended screw steamers.
 The five ferries had only a single propeller at one end that pushed the vessels in one direction and pulled them in the other, an arrangement favoured by Walter Reeks.
 This feature was introduced by the ferry's designer, Walter Reeks, on a previous Balmain company ferry, Lady Rawson of 1906.
 The configuration contrasted with the double-ended vessels of Sydney Ferries Limited (the K-class ferries) which had a continuous propeller shaft and a screw at each end.
 A single propeller and one shaft simplified the internal arrangements and put less stress on the timber hulls compared to shafts running a propeller at either end.
 Apart from some unusual handling characteristics, the single-propeller configuration was a success and Reeks unsuccessfully tried to patent it.

-Along with Lady Denman (1912), Lady Scott hull was built by J Dent of Jervis Bay from local timbers.
+Along with Lady Denman (1912), Lady Scott hull was built by J Dent, of Husskisson on Jervis Bay, from local timbers.
 Lady Scott was launched on 4 November at Huskisson and christened by Miss Roderick, daughter of one of the Directors of the Balmain New Ferry Co.
 The vessel was towed to Sydney to receive her machinery supplied by McKie & Baxter of Glasgow.
 The engines were compound 2-cylinder (12" and 24" x 18"), 24 hp (nominal), 160 hp (indicated).
 She had one boiler of 12 lb pressure and a 7-ton bunker capacity.
 Her maximum speed was 11.5 knots.
 Other finishing works was also carried out in Sydney.
 Lady Chelmsford was built by Brisbane Water shipbuilder Rock Davis, Lady Edeline by G A Washington of Annandale, and Lady Ferguson by David Drake of Balmain.